 D1

-This is Cloudflare’s SQLite database that runs on their servers.
+This is Cloudflare’s SQLite database.
 It’s great for storing our URL data because it:

 - Keeps data safe and stable